Morning routines are often touted as the key to a successful day and as an extension of that, a successful life.

 Some people would eat breakfast, but always end up skipping it because they hit snooze too often and never have time to eat before work.

-But again, it may be that you function better with a good breakfast inside you, so you need to work out what is best for you and prioritise your mornings accordingly.
+But again, it may be that you function better with a good breakfast inside you, so you need to work out what is best for you and prioritize your mornings accordingly.

 My wife and I are now in the fortunate position that we can work from home, so having a structured and productive morning is really important.
 I find that I can focus well up until about 2 pm and so push the tasks that require less attention into the period after that.